Active Transportation and Micromobility

 Shared micromobility refers to fleets of fully or partially human-powered vehicles including manual bikes, e-bikes, and e-scooters that individuals can access for short-term use.
 Micromobility options fill a gap in needs for single segment or one-way trips, allowing users to avoid the costs of purchasing, maintaining, and storing a bike.
 These solutions also present another way to close first-and-last-mile gaps by providing a more affordable, accessible, and equitable way for individuals to get to and from public transit options.

 In recent years, the deployment of micromobility sharing services (bikes and scooters) has expanded rapidly in cities across the United States.
-According to the National Association of City Transportation Officials, the number of shared bike trips in the 100 largest U.S. cities increased from 320,000 in 2010 to 84 million in 2018 and then again to 136 million in 2019, representing a 60% increase in a single year from 2018 to 2019.
-As one example, Capital Bikeshare partners with public and private organizations to make more than 5,000 bicycles available at more than 600 stations across the Washington, D.C., metro area.
+According to the National Association of City Transportation Officials (NACTO), the number of shared bike and scooter trips in the 100 largest U.S. cities increased from 320,000 in 2010 to 84 million in 2018 and then again to 136 million in 2019, representing a 60% increase in a single year from 2018 to 2019.
+Despite a 70% decrease in 2020 ridership numbers due to the COVID-19 pandemic, in 2021 trips increased to 112 million, nearing the pre-pandemic levels.
+As one example, Capital Bikeshare partners with public and private organizations to make more than 5,000 bicycles available at more than 700 stations across the Washington, D.C., metro area.
 Policy and research relevant resources exist specific to micromobility, for example the Shared Micromobility Playbook published by Transportation for America and the Shared Mobility Policy Playbook by the Berkeley Transportation Sustainability Research Center.
+When choosing e-bikes or e-scooters for a system, it is important to make sure that they are tested and labeled as fire safe by Underwriters Laboratories (UL), as numerous fires have been caused by untested and non-standardized equipment.
+More broadly speaking, municipalities should require any electric bike or scooter sold within their jurisdiction to be UL-listed.

 More Resources